For years, this was the biggest limitation of WordPress.com.

 WordPress.org: Full Control, Full Responsibility

-With WordPress.org, you are responsible for:
+But it also means you are responsible for:

-• Choosing and managing a hosting provider
+- Choosing and managing hosting

-• Installing and renewing SSL certificates
+- Installing SSL certificates

-• Monitoring security vulnerabilities and malware
+- Monitoring security and preventing downtime

-WordPress.com: Managed WordPress With Growing Flexibility
+WordPress.com: Managed WordPress With Flexibility

 That tradeoff has now changed.

-• Advanced site functionality without server management
+- Advanced functionality without server management

-• Built-in performance optimization
+- Built-in security, backups, and performance optimization

 The Real Difference in 2026